 From the CADR Web site: "For example, a 10-foot by 12-foot room -- 120 square feet -- would require an air cleaner with a tobacco smoke CADR of at least 80.
 If your room size is smaller, the unit will simply clean the air more often or faster.
 If you have ceilings higher than 8 feet, you'll want an air cleaner rated for a larger room."

-For lots more information on air cleaners and related topics, check out the links on the next page.
+For lots more information on air cleaners and related topics, check out the links below.

 More Great Links

 - "ANSI/AHAM AC-1: Method for Measuting the Performance of Portable Household Electric Room Air Cleaners."
 Association of Home Appliance Manufacturers. http://www.cadr.org/consumer/news/Scope_of_AC_1_Portable_Room_Air_Cleaners_Final1.pdf

 - Barrett, Stephen, MD.
 "Court Dismisses Sharper Image Lawsuit against Consumers Union."
 QuackWatch.org. http://www.quackwatch.org/14Legal/ionicbreeze.html

 - "Ozone Generators that are Sold as Air Cleaners: An Assessment of Effectiveness and Health Consequences."Environmental Protection Agency. http://www.epa.gov/iaq/pubs/ozonegen.html

 - "Slow adoption takes wind out of air purification sales."
 DSN Retailing Today, Nov 5, 2001. http://www.findarticles.com/p/articles/mi_m0FNP/is_21_40/ai_79867474